otidev/moonengine/README.md

 - SDL2main (on Windows)

 ### If you're running Windows
 Extract all of the files from the Github repos, them leave them as is.
-You'll need the original in the CMake.
+You'll need the original folders in the CMake.

 ## Photos
 ![Photo of Blit, my game](Blit.png)